 - 8.1.
 If the concern is not met to the complainant's satisfaction at Stage 1, then: - 8.1.1.
-The complainant completes the Complaints Form. - 8.1.2.
-The initial recipient of the Complaints Form will acknowledge receipt to the complainant and will refer the matter to the Principal or to a designated member of the school management. - 8.1.3.
+The complainant puts the complaint in writing by letter or e-mail. - 8.1.2.
+The initial recipient of the complaint should refer the matter to the Principal or to a designated member of the school management. - 8.1.3.
 The Principal will assign the handling of the complaint to a member of SLT.
 They will investigate the circumstances of the complaint and may find it appropriate to ask for written statements from staff or pupils and to call for any relevant documentation.
 If the complaint is against a member of staff, that member of staff has a right to be given details of the complaint and the opportunity to make representation about it.
 The person investigating the incident will take these details into account.

 - 8.1.4.
-The Member of SLT will decide what action is required and respond to the complainant with the outcome of the investigation, normally within ten school days of receipt of the Complaints Form.
+The Member of SLT will decide what action is required and respond to the complainant with the outcome of the investigation, normally within ten school working days of receipt of the substance of the complaint.
 If the Member of SLT is unable to meet this timescale, they will provide the complainant with an update and revised response date.
-The response may be in writing or by e-mail or at a meeting with the complainant followed by written confirmation of the outcome. - 8.2.
-Note: If a complaint concerns the conduct of a member of SLT, stage 2 of the complaints procedure will be led by the Principal or Member of the Governing Body.
-If the complaint concerns the Principal, then the matter will be referred to the Chair of Governors who may then delegate the complaint to another member of the Governing Body.
+The response may be in writing or by email or at a meeting with the complainant followed by written confirmation of the outcome. - 8.2.
+Note: If a complaint concerns the conduct of a member of SLT, stage 2 of the complaints procedure will be led by the Principal or Chair of the Governing Body.
+If the complaint concerns the Principal, then the matter will be referred to the Chair of Governors.
 In some circumstances, the school reserves the right to refer the matter to an external body. - 8.3.
 The complainant will be informed of his or her right to have the matter referred to the Governors' Complaints Appeal Panel if the outcome of stage 2 is not considered satisfactory or if the complainant considers that the school's procedure has not been followed correctly.
 The time frame in which any appeal must be lodged in writing is five school days.
 Any such request by a complainant should be addressed to the Clerk to the Governing Body for the attention of the Chair of Governors and the Governors' Complaints Appeal Panel will be convened.